 Postgres temp writes check for spill-heavy queries

-Database Optimization Tool surfaces PostgreSQL temp write pressure from read-only statistics so teams can identify queries likely spilling to disk before changing work_mem or indexes.
+Database Optimization Tool surfaces PostgreSQL temp write pressure from evidence-focused statistics so teams can identify queries likely spilling to disk before changing work_mem or indexes.

 What temp writes usually mean